 The main fort is 4 stories high, which was once 7 stories before strange destruction of the town.
 A monsoon river flows from inside the fort filling 2 beautiful Baodis or wells.

 Many ancient Hindu God’s statues, pillars, carved stones are scattered all over the fort like they are telling the story of their destruction.

 Also read: 5 Star Hotels in Jaipur

-On top of the fort there are roof less rooms which shows how magnificent the fort was once.
-The view from top of the Fort is breathtaking and the scary at the same time.
+On top of the fort, there are roofless rooms which show how magnificent the fort was once.
+The view from the top of the Fort is breathtaking and the scary at the same time.

 How to reach Bhangarh Fort from Delhi/Agra?

-- Alwar Junction, which is around 50 kms away.
+- Alwar Junction, which is around 50 km away.

 - Dausa Railway station is also 53 KMs away from Bhangarh.
 Taxi services to Bhangarh are easily available from these two stations.

-- Bhangarh is 283 kms away from Delhi by road.
+- Bhangarh is 283 km away from Delhi by road.
 There are two alternative routes to reach Bhangarh from Delhi, either national highway NH 248A or NH 48.
-The roads are in excellent condition and travelling time by car is up to 6 hours.
+The roads are in excellent condition and traveling time by car is up to 6 hours.

-- From Agra, Bhangarh is 208 kms away by road.
-National Highway NH 21 (Bikaner- Agra Highway) would lead to Dausa and then Bhangarh is 25 kms away from highway.
+- From Agra, Bhangarh is 208 km away by road.
+National Highway NH 21 (Bikaner- Agra Highway) would lead to Dausa and then Bhangarh is 25 km away from the highway.